 These professionals offer social services to offenders in custody, on probation, or on parole.
 They interview clients and conduct examinations, including drug tests and psychological evaluations, to develop rehabilitation plans.
 Correctional treatment specialists also connect clients with employment opportunities and affordable housing.
 Occasionally, they may testify in court regarding an offender's background and progress.

 - Information Security Analyst

 Information security analysts plan and implement technological measures to protect a company's private data from cyberattacks.
 They conduct penetration tests to discern security weaknesses and recommend solutions.
 They also train employees on proper information handling and disaster recovery plans.
 Due to the high need for cybersecurity experts, information security analysts can work for private, nonprofit, and public/government employers.

 - Financial Examiner

 A career accessible to students who pursue a concentration in forensic accounting, financial examiners analyze a company's transactions to ensure compliance with government regulations.
 They also establish guidelines for operational policies and conduct risk assessments to discern fiscal health and growth potential.
-Furthermore, financial examiners can pursue fraud investigations on behalf of state and federal government.
+Financial examiners can pursue fraud investigations on behalf of state and federal governments.

 Master's Degree in Criminology

-To earn a master's degree in criminology, students complete at least 30 credits, a process that commonly takes two years.
-Many schools offer online programs with accelerated options that enable full-time learners to earn their graduate credentials in as few as 12 months.
+To earn a master's degree in criminology, students usually complete 30-45 credits, which generally takes about two years.
+Many schools offer online programs with accelerated options that enable full-time learners to graduate in one year.

-Degree plans include core classes in criminal justice policy; cybercrime; and police, courts, and corrections.
-Students also explore advanced topics like white-collar and corporate crime, hate crime, and U.S. immigration.
-A capstone project requires learners to tackle a real-world challenge in the criminology field.
+Core courses often cover topics like criminal justice policy; cybercrime; and police, courts, and corrections.
+Students also explore advanced topics like white-collar and corporate crime, hate crimes, and U.S. immigration.
+Capstone projects require learners to tackle a real-world challenge in the criminology field.

 - Emergency Management Director